goldlabel-apps/isomorphic-es6/README.md

 #### What does Isomorphic mean?

-> We love the word isomorphic.
 Iso - same, morphic - shape shifting.
 In a world of a million different platforms, frameworks, devices and runtime engines; this code runs on them all.
 Pure JavaScript.
 Vanilla ES6 flavoured.

 #### Usage

 In the medium term we intend to packge this as an easy to use npm GitHub package or whatevs but in the meantime, just check out this repo and periodically pull from the master branch

 #### API